Skip to main content

 Cause and Consequence Questions

-Create a central event and branch out into short-term causes, long-term causes, triggers, and then on the other side, short-term and long-term consequences.
-This visual layout makes it easy to discuss multiple factors in your essay.
+Create a central event.
+Branch out into short-term causes, long-term causes, and triggers on one side.
+On the other side, short-term and long-term consequences.
+This visual layout makes it straightforward to discuss multiple factors in your essay without losing track.
+Sound obvious?
+Half the cohort still forgets to cover long-term causes under pressure.

 Change and Continuity

 Draw a timeline as your central line, with events above showing change and events below showing continuity.
-This helps you argue both sides when questions ask “How far did X change society?”
+Simple but effective.
+This helps you argue both sides when questions ask “How far did X change society?” — and those questions come up constantly on AQA’s thematic papers.

 Significance Questions